 They didn't have the means to handle it.

-And these poor workers who God bless them, these people who care for intellectually and developmentally disabled people, they are doing God's work on earth.
+And these poor workers who, God bless them, these people who care for intellectually and developmentally disabled people, they are doing God's work on earth.

-And I know many of your listeners have a loved one or a family member or a neighbor or someone who has a person like this in their life, and you want to do everything you can for them.
+And I know many of your listeners have a loved one or a family member or a neighbor or someone who has a person like this in their life.

 You want to take care of them.